 - Keep seven years.
 Keep all tax records, brokerage summaries, pay stubs and receipts for large purchases for up to seven years, since this is the length of the IRS statute of limitations.

 - Keep forever.
-Important personal records—birth and death certificates, wills, military discharge papers, marriage licenses, divorce decrees, Social Security cards, medical records and passports—fall in this category.
+Important personal records fall in this category: birth and death certificates, wills, military discharge papers, marriage licenses, divorce decrees, Social Security cards, medical records and passports.
 It is also important to keep defined benefit plan or estate planning documents, life insurance policies, paperwork for any investments you still hold and an inventory of your safe deposit box contents.

 As famed “tidying up” specialist Marie Kondo has said, finding time for the important things in life begins with decluttering: “Once you are done tidying up, you will find it easier to keep your home — and mental space — clear and focused.”2 It is never too early — or too late — to discard items you no longer need.
 Who says “spring cleaning” can only take place in the spring?
 By taking time early to get your financial documents decluttered and in order, you can free up time later.